Back to blog

 Commerce FlowPerformance RiskEvidence To Collect

-Product listing and searchSlow filtering, heavy images, cache misses, search dependency latencyLCP, TTFB, cache hit rate, search response time, image weight
+Product listing and searchSlow filtering, heavy images, cache misses, search dependency latencyLCP, INP, TTFB, cache hit rate, search response time, image weight

 Cart and sessionSession store pressure, stale prices, inventory race conditionsCart API p95, session errors, inventory mismatch rate